theolaurent/yinyang-haskell/README.md

 # Fun with continuations

-This is haskell version of the yin yang puzzle
+This is a haskell version of the yin yang puzzle
 (see https://en.wikipedia.org/wiki/Call-with-current-continuation).
 The (undelimited) continuations implementation is inspired from http://okmij.org/ftp/continuations/undelimited.html,